Kenneth Flakes, PE

 3. His apology was insincere.

-Smith was quick to apologize once he learned of the public criticism on social media, but in my opinion, the apology was pretty weak.
+Smith quickly apologized once he learned of the public criticism on social media, but I think the apology was pretty weak.

 In fact, Smith’s apology reminded me of the scene from The Boondocks episode “Smoking With Cigarettes” when Lamilton Taeshawn insincerely apologized for doing hoodrat things!